korthout/backport-action-test/README.md

 - (Optionally) choose case: all, 1, 2, etc

 If you want to run the tests against a specific version, then:
-- Checkout a new branch in this repo
 - Refer to your specific version or branch in all the `backport-pr-*.yml` workflow files, e.g. [.github/workflows/backport-pr-closed.yml](https://github.com/korthout/backport-action-test/blob/ebf96ba361706772b427f0cd137ecf6aa162b701/.github/workflows/backport-pr-closed.yml#L20).
-- Commit and push this branch
+- Commit (e.g. `test: backport-action/pull/255`) and push this to `main`
-- Run the test as described above, but choose your own branch to run the workflow from instead of `main`
+- Run the test as described above
+- Don't forget to revert the commit you pushed to `main`